Progress so far

 The following research grants, travel awards and bursaries were awarded in 2019:

 - Dr Thomas McDonnell from University College London was awarded a grant to work on the project: ‘The structure and function of Beta-2-Glycoprotein I: why do we get APS and how does it work?’
-Dr McDonnell was also awarded a fellowship in 2019 by the Medical Research Council to further study B2GPI for the next three years.
+Dr McDonnell was also awarded a fellowship in 2019 by the Medical Research Foundation to further study B2GPI for the next three years.

 - Dr Doruk Erkan, one of the Founding Members of APS ACTION, the international group for collaborative research into APS, was awarded a grant to work on the project: ‘A lupus anticoagulant testing protocol for anticoagulated patients’.